ironhack-labs/lab-jquery-pizza-builder/README.md

 **Don't worry about the total price right now.**

 :::success
 **Hint:** How could we select the current ingredients?
-Remember we have a jQuery Selector that allows us to check if an HTML Node contains a certain text chain :)
+Remember we have a jQuery Selector that allows us to check if an HTML Node contains a certain string :)
 :::

-### Iteration 4: Update price
+### Iteration 5: Update price

 To finish this exercise, we should show the correct total price of our pizza.
 It should show the current price of your pizza, but it's always stuck on **$21**, which is the price if all the ingredients were on: